funql/funql-dotnet/docs/integrations/efcore.md

 !!! note

     FunQL executes LINQ queries asynchronously out of the box if `IQueryable` implements `IAsyncEnumerable`.
 The implementation is equivalent to calling EF Core's `ToListAsync()` method.
-However, when using FunQL's `count()` parameter, it's best to use EF Core's `CountAsync()` as there is no generic interface for async counting.
+However, there's no generic interface for async counting, making it necessary to explicitly use EF Core's `CountAsync()` via a custom execution handler when using FunQL's `count()` parameter.

 ### 1. Create execution handler

-Implement a custom `IExecutionHandler` that executes the LINQ queries using EF Core's asynchronous methods directly:
+Implement a custom `IExecutionHandler` to override the default implementation and directly use EF Core's async methods:

 ```csharp
 /// <summary>